janmarkuslanger/attention.js/README.md

 afterClose | fires after closing a component |

-Furthermore we have methods which are only available in some methods.
+Furthermore, we have methods which are only available in some methods.

 ### Callbacks - Confirm